-A critical point in this work is to identify a discretization strategy of the continuous states given by the solution of a PDE that yields an MILP whose complexity still allows for an effective solution by the simplex method.
+A critical point in this work is to identify a discretization strategy of the continuous states given by the solution of a PDE that yields an MILP whose complexity still allows for an effective solution of its linear relaxation by the simplex method.
 An investigation of this issue revealed that an MILP formulated with the linear constraints directly obtained from a discretization of the PDE by finite differences led to an unacceptably long computation time of the tested state-of-the-art branch-and-bound solver, even though the resulting discretized model was sparse.
 Although we have not carried out similar computational studies for the finite-element method, we conjecture that the same runtime behavior can be expected.
 Hence, here we derive an effectively treatable MILP through an additional preparation step that greatly enhances the performance of the subsequent branch-and-bound computation: In our approach a basis of the control space is chosen, and all states corresponding to these basis control functions are computed in advance by solving the continuous state equation in each case.
 By linearity of the problem the state corresponding to a particular control can quickly be determined by superposition of the previously determined basis states.
-We note that the dimension of the basis depends linearly on the number of controls and does not grow with the size of the discretization or with the exponential complexity of the problem.
-Exploiting the time invariance of the linear system defined by the PDE allows for an additional significant reduction of the computational efforts in this approach.
+We note that the dimension of the basis depends linearly on the number of controls and does not grow with the size of the discretization of the PDE or with the exponential complexity of the MILP.
+In the chosen applications, exploiting the time invariance of the linear system defined by the PDE allows for an additional significant reduction (by a factor of the number of time steps) of the computational efforts of the preprocessing routine.
+This second simplification is not essential for the proposed method to work.
+The latter can still be advantageously used in applications, without time invariant controls, if the preprocessing time remains negligible in comparison to the time the MILP solver requires.
+Here, it should be considered that the precomputation of states for the basis of the control space can be carried out in parallel, which makes the proposed method even more competitive on parallel architectures.

 The remainder of this paper is organized as follows.
-After the formulation of the general model (Section 2), we provide some basic concepts both of the discrete optimization and of the numerics of partial differential equations that are required for deriving our solution scheme (Section 3).
-Next, two applications are presented that are inspired by real-world problems: First, the organization of a firefighter mission is discussed (Section 4.1).
+After the formulation of the general model (Sect.
+2), we provide some basic concepts both of the discrete optimization and of the numerics of partial differential equations that are required for deriving our solution scheme (Sect.
+3).
+Next, two applications are presented that are inspired by real-world problems: First, the organization of a firefighter mission is discussed (Sect.
+4.1).
 The goal in this application is to minimize damages caused by a spreading wildfire using firefighters operating on the roads inside the forest.
 While the spread of the fire is modeled by using appropriate PDEs, which also take into account the effect of the firefighters trying to extinguish the fire, the movement of the firefighters is modeled by a dynamic network flow, which is constrained by the temperature function defined via the PDE.
-The second problem is the prevention of the contamination of a river by wastewater due to mixing (Section 4.2).
+The second problem is the prevention of the contamination of a river by wastewater due to mixing (Sect.
+4.2).
 The idea here is that an underground flow is going from a contaminated site to a nearby river.
 In order to minimize the contamination of the river, a fixed number of cleaning facilities that can filter the flow have to be installed at optimal locations.
-For these two examples three different kinds of implementation are presented, and their numerical effectiveness in providing optimal solutions is analyzed (Section 6).
-In Section 7 we discuss our conclusions derived from the computational experiments and present ideas for future work.
+For these two examples three different kinds of implementation are presented, and their numerical effectiveness in providing optimal solutions is analyzed (Sect.
+6).
+In Sect.
+7 we discuss our conclusions derived from the computational experiments and present ideas for future work.